sdenier/Geco/readme.txt

 Geco UI is also designed to provide a lean user experience: navigate through stage workflow using the top tabs, and access data by direct manipulation.

 ----------
-Install: unzip the archive file (should be done if you can read this file).
+Install: unzip the archive file (should be done already if you can read this file).

 Geco runs with Java version 6 and above.
 It might run with Java version 5.
 You can download a JRE (Java Runtime Environment) from http://www.java.com

-you need the SportIdent drivers to read SI chips.
+You need the SportIdent drivers to read SI chips.
 – Windows: download available at http://www.sportident.com/
 – Linux: recent kernels recognize the chip used by SI station, so it’s plug’n’play.
 – Mac OS X: nothing out of the box, but it is easy to install some driver and get Mac OS to recognize the station (one line to hack).
 Contact me for the process.